Azure/ResourceModules/docs/wiki/The context - IaC.md

 - You can deploy you infrastructure in a repeatable fashion - hence minimizing the possibility of manual errors
 - You can use automation to deploy your infrastructure and establish for example a multi-stage deployment (i.e. continuous deployment) from a Sandbox environment, via integration to production using the same files

-In context of bicep or ARM templates we usually leverage a combination of flexible templates that are deployed using different parameter files for different scenarios.
+In context of Bicep or ARM/JSON templates we usually leverage a combination of flexible templates that are deployed using different parameter files for different scenarios.

-### How do we define a module?
+# How do we define a module?

 In the context of _CARML_ we define a module as a reusable, template-based building block to deploy Azure resources.
 As such it is the foundation to apply _Infrastructure as Code_.